 In the United States, the Environmental Protection Agency (EPA) is charged with regulating stormwater pursuant to the Clean Water Act (CWA).
-Under existing federal law, municipalities in Northeastern Pennsylvania must curb pollution in the Susquehanna River (10% sediment, 5% phosphorous, and 3% nitrogen reductions) in the next five years or by 2023.
+Under existing federal law, municipalities in Northeastern Pennsylvania must curb pollution in the Susquehanna River by as much as 10% in the next five years (by 2023).